fxamacker/cbor/README.md

 ## Code of Conduct

 This project has adopted the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 Contact [faye.github@gmail.com](mailto:faye.github@gmail.com) with any questions or comments.

+## Security Policy ##

+For v1, security fixes are provided only for the latest released version since the API won't break compatibility.

+To report security vulnerabilities, please email [faye.github@gmail.com](mailto:faye.github@gmail.com) and allow time for the problem to be resolved before reporting it to the public.

 ## Disclaimers
 Phrases like "NO CRASHES" and "NO EXPLOITS" mean there are none known to the maintainer based on results of unit tests and fuzzing.
 It doesn't imply the software is perfect or 100% invulnerable to all known and unknown attacks.